Uganda bird watching safari

 The bird watching is mostly done on makoro or dug-out canoes through the swamp.
 You will have a cold lunch of sandwiches.

-2 pm we travel slowly to lake Mburo for overnight say.
+2 pm we travel slowly to lake mburo for overnight say.

-Day 2 Travel to Lake Mburo
+Day 2: Lake Mburo birding safari.

 6:00 am you will be required to be up as you will watch several species flying around.
 7 am we shall have breakfast then go on a birding and game drive following various tracks in Lake Mburo National Park which is home to Zebra, Giraffe, Topi, Eland, Impala, Buffalo, Water Buck, warthog and many more.

 Grassland Pipit, Golden-breasted Bunting, Bateleur, Ruppel’s Long-tailed Starling, Common Bul-bul, Brown Parrot, Ruppel’s Griffon Vulture, Grey Horn-bill, Black-headed Oriole, White-backed Scrub Robin, White-browed Coucal, Lesser Masked Weaver, Water Thick-knee, Wood Hoopoe, Verreux’s Eagle Owl, Tawny Eagle, Senegal Lapwing, Plain-backed Pipit, Greater Honey-guide, Sooty Chat, Tawny-flanked Prinia, Red-faced Crombec, Brown-tailed, Bronze-tailed Starlings, Northern Brubru, Woodland Kingfisher, Yellow-billed Oxpecker, Little Bee-eater, Chin-spot, Grey Kestrel, Coqui Francolin, Broad-billed Roller.

 You head back for lunch, rest from the afternoon heat.
 From 4 pm you see various birds on and around the lake.

 Day 3: Birding safari extends to Bwindi Impenetrable